Neunerlei/container-autowiring-declaration/README.md

+## ABANDONED/DEPRECATED
+This package should no longer be used and removed from code sources.
+It is deprecated without replacement.

 # PSR-11 Autowiring Declaration
 This package contains some interfaces to extends the [PSR-11 Container definition](https://www.php-fig.org/psr/psr-11/) with auto-wiring hints based on interfaces.